IATA-Cargo/ONE-Record/Documentation_website/docs/API-Security/implementation-guidelines.md

 ## Asynchronous Error Handling

-Errors which occur when business logic is applied to process a request, for example, while processing a ChangeRequest, a SubscriptionRequest, or a DelegationRequest.

-**Cargo Error Codes**

-See CargoXML error codes.
+ONE Record utilizes a standardized action request pattern to facilitate one organization requesting an action that requires approval from another organization.
+This process often involves asynchronous error handling to manage potential issues that arise during the approval and execution of the [action requests](./action-requests.md).

+When approving action requests, the responsible entity must evaluate security and business logic, which may lead to errors.
+If such errors occur, the entity should mark the action request as failed and provide a detailed description of the error in the relevant section of the action request.
+In the error definition, the entity can utilize Cargo-XML error codes.

 **Example**

-A ONE Record client sends a ChangeRequest that refers to an outdated version of a Logistics Object.
-After the ONE Record server has processed the ChangeRequest and detected the error, the ONE Record server logs the error in the ChangeRequest on the ONE Record server and sends a Notification of the error to the ONE Record client.
+A ONE Record client submits a ChangeRequest referencing an outdated version of a Logistics Object.
+Upon processing the ChangeRequest, the ONE Record server identifies the error, logs it in the ChangeRequest, and marks it as failed.
+The server then sends a notification of the error to the ONE Record client.

 Because asynchronous errors are always part of another data object, below is an example of a [ChangeRequest](https://onerecord.iata.org/ns/api#ChangeRequest) that contains errors.
 Note that the [errors](https://onerecord.iata.org/ns/api#errors) property is a list and there can be multiple errors.